Icewav3/Unity-Web-Build-Tutorial/README.md

 Then click build and run.
 Shortly once it builds you will have a web build that will pop up once it compiles!

 ![img_7.png](Images/img_8.png)

+---

+# Embedding your game into a webpage

+## Embed Outcome

+By the end of this section of the guide you will have a working embedded game on your webpage that can is handled in an Iframe.

+# Part 1

+# Part 2

+# Faq